8:00 AM - 4:30 PM, Monday - Friday

 Hubbard County Government Center

-Have an emergency and need a passport to travel abroad on short notice?
-Contact us asap at (218) 732-3452 for other expedited options.
+- Have an emergency and need a passport to travel abroad on short notice?
+Contact a passport facility directly for more information.

 Additional information is available on the U.S. Department of State website.

 What is the difference between the passport book and passport card?

 - Valid for travel by air, sea, or land

 - 5" x 3 1/2" book when closed